KnowThePepper

 Kanthari chilis are small, round pods - often no bigger than a pea - that grow prolifically on compact bushes across Kerala and neighboring South Indian states.
 Despite their diminutive size, they sit firmly in the extra-hot pepper category, delivering 50,000–100,000 SHU with a clean, bright fruitiness that distinguishes them from the earthier heat of many Southeast Asian varieties.

-The pepper belongs to C. frutescens, the same botanical family as Tabasco, which explains the upright pod orientation and the characteristic quick-onset burn.
+The pepper belongs to the frutescens species group, the same botanical family as Tabasco, which explains the upright pod orientation and the characteristic quick-onset burn.
 Unlike the slow creep of a habanero, kanthari heat hits fast and lingers at the front of the palate.

 Two color forms exist in Kerala markets: the white (or pale yellow) kanthari, considered more pungent by local cooks, and the red-ripe form used in chutneys and pickling.
 Both share that signature fruity brightness, though the white variety tends to carry more intensity relative to its size.